Sckuhzie/billy-bot/README.md

   - [ ] Handle saves correctly on deployement
 - [x] When the witcher ???
   - [ ] Random when the witcher messages (images, maybe LLM generated ?)
-  - [ ] Create polls to know when is the next witcher session
+  - [x] Create polls to know when is the next witcher session
+  - [ ] Check for bugs ?

 ## Usefull links